Kailyn Lowry Confirms She Is Pregnant With Third Child, Won’t Reveal Father

 Kailyn Lowry has been the subject of several rumors over the last several months.
 She has been criticized for how she handled her divorce from Javi Marroquin and the things she did in the weeks after their separation was announced.
 Last season on Teen Mom 2, it was revealed that Lowry suffered a miscarriage shortly before Christmas in 2015.
-This caused a lot of heartache for her and when Marroquin wasn’t as supportive as she had hoped he’d be, a wedge was driven between them.
+This caused a lot of heartache for her, and when Marroquin wasn’t as supportive as she had hoped he’d be, a wedge was driven between them.
 While it wasn’t the only reason they split, it was definitely a big part of it.

 Rumors have been circulating for several weeks now that Kailyn Lowry is pregnant with her third child.
 She has done a great job of avoiding answering questions about it, and when she has appeared on live television, she has dressed to conceal anything that would possibly allude to a baby bump.
 After weeks of denying her pregnancy, Kailyn Lowry confirmed she was expecting to the Ashley.
 She talked about how she is halfway through the pregnancy already, which means she is likely due sometime this fall.
 She will be the third Teen Mom 2 star to welcome a child in 2017.